Zequez/logseq-vault/pages/Team Pages.md

 - ## Website
 	- Create team collaboration possibilities
 	- A digital space where team members can co-create and play with their information
-	- You create a character sheet for
+	- Create a character sheet for team members (a form)
+	- Everyone can see everyone else information and play around in the team gameboard (a spreadsheet)
+	- On the team
+	-
 	-
 	-
 		-